ysengoku/42-ft_transcendence/doc/features/TOURNAMENT.md

 <br/>

   ### Frontend
-🛠️👷🏻‍♂️ TODO
-This document outlines the user interface flow for tournament-related features, from creation and registration to participation and result viewing.

-- [Tournament Menu (`/tournament-menu`)](#tournament-menu-page): The central hub for tournament creation, registration, and browsing.
-- [Tournament Lobby (`/tournament-room/:id`)](#tournament-lobby-page): Real-time progress and status view for tournament participants.
-- [Tournament Overview (`/tournament-overview/:id`)](#tournament-lobby-page): Detailed results view for ongoing or finished tournaments.
+  The user interface for managing tournaments consists of three main pages: the **Tournament Menu** (`/tournament-menu`) for creation, registration, and browsing, the **Tournament Page** (`/tournament-room/{id}`) serving as a dynamic lobby for participants, and the **Tournament Overview Page** (`/tournament-overview/{id}`) showing ongoing or final results.

   #### Tournament Menu Page Components

-The Tournament Menu serves as the central hub for all tournament activities.
+  The **Tournament Menu** page acts as the entry point to the tournament system.
+It is managed by the `TournamentMenu` component, which coordinates the display of the tournament list and various modal forms described below.

+  ##### `TournamentList`:
+  Responsible for retrieving and displaying the list of available tournaments.
+By default, it shows pending tournaments, and also supports toggling the filter to retrieve all tournaments, including ongoing and finished ones.
+To handle list rendering efficiently, even when it becomes long, the component supports infinite scrolling and pagination, ensuring a smooth browsing experience.

-##### Tournament list
+  ##### Tournament Creation Modal:

-The Tournament List shows tournaments (by default, `Open for entries`(pending)) in a scrollable view.
-A filter allows switching to `All` to include Ongoing and Finished tournaments.

-Each list item shows the tournament’s information.
-On clicking:
+  Handled by the `TournamentCreation` component, which provides the form for creating a new tournament.
+It collects and validates user input before passing the data to the parent for submission.

-- `Pending`: opens the Registration Form
+  ##### Registration Form Modal:
-- `Ongoing` / `Finished`: opens a summary modal with a link to detailed results

-##### Viewing tournaments

-The main screen of the Tournament Menu displays a list of available tournaments.

-- Pending tournaments:
-  Clicking on a pending tournament in the list will open its Registration Form, allowing users to sign up for the tournament.
+  Opens when a user clicks a **pending tournament** in the list.
+It allows users to register for the selected tournament.

-- Ongoing and Finished tournaments:
+  ##### Tournament Result Viewing Modal:

-  For ongoing or finished tournaments, clicking on the tournament entry will display an Modal.
-This modal provides a quick summary and includes a direct link to a more Detailed Results Page (`/tournament-overview/:id`).
+  Opens when a user clicks an **ongoing or finished tournament** in the list.
+It  displays a read-only summary of the selected tournament and includes a link to the **Tournament Overview** page which shows more detailed results.

-##### Creating a new tournament

-Users can initiate the creation of a new tournament by clicking on a "Create Tournament" button.
-This action opens the Tournament Creation Form.

 ---

 #### Tournament Page Components
+🛠️👷🏻‍♂️ TODO
 The Tournament Lobby is exclusively accessible to participants of a specific tournament and provides real-time updates on its progress.

 ##### Tournament Status updates